Mukundks2004/BetweenBooks/_posts/2025-09-20-proving-natural-addition-commutes-from-first-principles.md

   rfl                                                                                    -- by 6.
 ```

 Our first theorems have no substance- we are just giving definitionally equal terms a name for easy future reference.
-Theorems are semantically identical to functions, the main difference being the return type of a theorem must be some kind of proposition- which `a = b` is and `TwoPlusTwoEqualsFour` (from the last article) isn't.
+Theorems are semantically identical to functions, the main difference being the return type of a theorem must be some kind of proposition- which `a = b` is and `TwoPlusTwoEqualsFour` (from Part I) isn't.

 ![two plus two equals four as a theorem](/assets/img/not_a_proposition_error.png)